Jac-Zac/MLOps_Final_Project/docs/deployment.md

 # Deployment Guide

-This document explains how to deploy the **PickaFilm** app using Docker and GitHub Actions.
+This document explains how to deploy the **PickaFilm** app using Docker.
 The code resides in the `src/` directory.

 ## Local Deployment with Docker